 The Community Council has nine members whose aim is to provide a service to the residents of all in the ward.
 We normally meet on the 3rd Thursday of every month (except August) and any member of the public is welcome to attend the meetings.
 For queries, please contact the Clerk - Mrs. Vicky Mitchell - [email protected] .

-Templeton Community Council own and manage Templeton Community Hall, Templeton Village Green and Templeton Play Park.
+Templeton Community Council own and manage Templeton Village Green and Templeton Play Park.
 These are all located in the centre of Templeton.
+Templeton Community Council also own Templeton Community Hall, which is managed by Templeton Community Hall Trust.
 The Hall has recently been extended and renovated (2019) and can be booked for private parties and events.
-There are also a large number of regular classes that take place here - see the calendar page.
-Further information on these (including how to hire part or all of the Hall) are in the other pages in this website.
+There are also a large number of regular classes that take place here - see the Hall pages, which include a listing of the current activities and some posters they have provided to us for information.

 If you would like to provide a public class (for exercise such as Zumba or keep fit etc), or a pastime (such as sewing, knitting, drawing, gardening etc), or for life (meditation, mindfulness, academic tuition, etc) or could offer something to the community (CAB, provide drop-in for benefits advice etc) please do get in touch - we would love to hear from you.